orsonteodoro/nano-ycmd/README.md

 ####What could I do to help?

 Add better user interface or user interaction.
 Emacs-ycmd is a good example.

+#####When will it be considered ready for review to be included in the official GNU nano?

+After the UX has been polished.

 ####How do I add changes?
 1. Create a repository on your account